 Embody's regenerative implants contain fibers of the size and strength resembling healthy adult tissue.
 Our grafts are designed to promote cellular infiltration and regeneration of host tissue, while providing the required mechanobiological forces to drive recovery and remodeling.
 These features are unique to our patent-pending medical devices due to our biofabrication technologies, chemistries, and rational biomaterial feedstock selections.

 Embody appreciates that there are significant differences across clinical indications and anatomical locations, requiring the device design to fit the clinical need.
-However, the last two decades of orthopedic surgery have seen the adoption of cadaveric dermis in a “one-size-fits-all” approach.
-These skin products are inappropriate for tendon repair because of their random, unaligned matrix and foreign cellular debris.
+However, the last two decades of orthopedic surgery have seen the use of cadaveric dermis (harvested skin) in a “one-size-fits-all” approach.
+This approach has given rise to a large population of unfavorable patient outcomes and shown the need for purpose built products.

 The importance of collagen is well understood within the medical industry, and collagen-based regenerative matrices have been widely used in applications such as drug delivery and wound healing.
 However, for soft tissue repair, the historical challenge of collagen-based implants has been creating a graft with sufficient biomechanical performance.
 Embody is leveraging our creative chemistries and improving upon two separate advanced manufacturing platforms, electrospinning and microfluidics, to address these prior limitations.